 - The kids don’t moderate their own screen time, even though they’re all old enough to.

-- My partner Dave really likes screens – his phone especially.
+- Roommate Dave and his kids really like screens – Dave likes his phone especially.

 - As parents, Dave and I do well in other areas, but not so great with screen time.
 Personally, I’ve let the screen issue go for way too long.
 At this point I’m super upset about it, yet, because I’ve failed to put my foot down, everyone is very into screens and probably assumes I’m fine with it, but I’m not.
 Dave isn’t the best about cutting down on stuff the kids like either.
 He’d rather let the kids use screens then be the bad guy and say no.